Drew Rosenhaus: Johnny Manziel

+Controversies and allegations

+Investigation into Financial Advisor Relationship

+In 2012, the NFL Players Association (NFLPA) launched an investigation into whether Rosenhaus's close business ties with Jeff Rubin caused him to breach his fiduciary duties to his clients.
+Rubin convinced numerous NFL players, including at least 18 Rosenhaus clients such as Terrell Owens, Jevon Kearse and Frank Gore to invest in a failed Alabama casino project.
+Bankruptcy filings indicated players lost as much as $43.6 million in this venture.
+Terrell Owens stated that Rosenhaus recommended Rubin to him, saying, "We recommend you use Jeff... we trust him".
+Owens and other players believed Rosenhaus bore responsibility for their losses.
+In response, Rosenhaus maintained he was also a victim, had no prior knowledge of Rubin's actions, and did not formally endorse financial advisors to his clients.

+Arbitration Controversy with DeSean Jackson

+A dispute with client DeSean Jackson led to a controversy regarding the arbitration process itself.
+In 2016, a federal judge vacated an NFLPA arbitration award that had been in Rosenhaus's favor against Jackson.
+The judge ruled that the arbitrator, Roger Kaplan, failed to disclose a "highly unusual" prior financial relationship with Rosenhaus, having been paid $140,000 by Rosenhaus to arbitrate a separate dispute with former employee Danny Martoe.
+The judge found this created an impression of "evident partiality".
+Following this, a different arbitrator was appointed to rehear the dispute over the $516,415 Rosenhaus contended Jackson owed him.

 Media appearances

 Rosenhaus is the author of two books.
 The first is his autobiography A Shark Never Sleeps: Wheeling and Dealing with the NFL's Most Ruthless Agent, published in 1997.
 The second book, published in 2008, is Next Question: An NFL Super Agent's Proven Game Plan for Business Success.
 In 1996, he became the first sports agent to be on the cover of Sports Illustrated.

 He has been featured on several television programs including CBS's 60 Minutes, HBO's Real Sports with Bryant Gumbel and Showtime's Inside the NFL.
 Additionally, Rosenhaus appeared as himself on the sitcom Arli$$ and is a weekly contributor on "Sports Xtra," WSVN Miami's Sunday night sports wrap-up show.
 He was also featured in ESPN documentaries The U and The Dotted Line.

 Rosenhaus has appeared in commercials for Burger King and ESPN's Sportscenter.

 Rosenhaus made a cameo appearance in the 1996 film Jerry Maguire.
-Also, the persona of Jerry Maguire was reportedly based on Rosenhaus.
+Also, the persona of Bob Sugar was reportedly based on Rosenhaus.
 In 1998, he appeared as himself in the HBO series, Arli$$.
 In 1999, he appeared in the movie about professional football, Any Given Sunday.